OpusCapita/fsm-workflow/core/README.md

 #### Automatic (conditions)

 Transition could be marked as automatic using corresponding property.
+It could be:
+- true (boolean value) - e.g. this transition is always automatic
-It defines array of conditions(functions, each return true or false).
-Check for whether object in current state has (at least one) automatic transition needs to be done by external task manager (inside the application).
+- array of conditions(functions, each return true or false) Check for whether object in current state has (at least one) automatic transition needs to be done by external **[task manager](../task-manager)** (inside the application).
 Basing on evaluated results task manager will be able to take a decision to send event without user interaction.

 ## Stateful object as a process